-- · ambiguous read - Genome sequence contains ambiguous nucleotides in coding sequence.

-- · apparent misassembly - Sequence has a region of very high identity to existing allele in one region but looks completely different in another. - · atypical - Catch-all term for a sequence that is unusual compared to other alleles of locus. - · contains IS element - Coding sequence is interrupted by insertion sequence. - · downstream fusion - No stop codon present resulting in translation continuing. - · frameshift - Frameshift in sequence relative to other alleles, not resulting in internal stop codon. - internal stop codon - Frameshift in sequence relative to other alleles, resulting in internal stop codon. - · no start codon - No apparent start codon in immediate vicinity of usual start. - no stop codon - No stop codon in immediate vicinity of usual stop. - phase variable: off - Coding sequence has a homopolymeric run with a frameshift resulting in a stop codon preventing complete translation. - truncated - Coding sequence is unusually short resulting in a truncated protein (not the same as running off the end of a contig). - · upstream fusion - No apparent start codon in immediate vicinity of usual start, likely due to a gene fusion (sequence is transcribed together with upstream coding sequence).
+- · ambiguous read - Genome sequence contains ambiguous nucleotides in coding sequence. - · apparent misassembly - Sequence has a region of very high identity to existing allele in one region but looks completely different in another. - · atypical - Catch-all term for a sequence that is unusual compared to other alleles of locus. - · contains IS element - Coding sequence is interrupted by insertion sequence. - downstream fusion - No stop codon present resulting in translation continuing. - · frameshift - Frameshift in sequence relative to other alleles, not resulting in internal stop codon. - indel - Insertion/deletion in sequence that is uncommon compared to other alleles. - internal stop codon - Frameshift in sequence relative to other alleles, resulting in internal stop codon. - · no start codon - No apparent start codon in immediate vicinity of usual start. - · no stop codon - No stop codon in immediate vicinity of usual stop. - · phase variable: off - Coding sequence has a homopolymeric run with a frameshift resulting in a stop codon preventing complete translation. - · truncated - Coding sequence is unusually short resulting in a truncated protein (not the same as running off the end of a contig). - · upstream fusion - No apparent start codon in immediate vicinity of usual start, likely due to a gene fusion (sequence is transcribed together with upstream coding sequence).

-17.3 Allele sequence flags
+19.3 Allele sequence flags